It’s impossible to talk about the African mobile landscape without mentioning Nigeria, the continent’s most populous nation.

 Bukayo also notes many startups would benefit from measuring installs and other in-app activities.
 This data analytics can then be used to optimize marketing campaigns both for user acquisition and remarketing.

 One of our marketing sources noted a knowledge gap when it comes to setting up mobile attribution.
-“A lot of people only know how to run ads; they can’t do attribution and tracking,” he said.
+“A lot of people only know how to run ads; they can’t do attribution and measurement,” he said.
 I believe that as marketers come to understand the benefits of attribution, and are supported by the right technology, this will change.

 There is significant room for growth in advertising for Nigeria startups, especially paid advertising.
 As startups channel more resources into their marketing campaigns, being able to measure the impact of their campaigns and optimize them will be essential.